 The drag along rights provisions require that both the majority and minority owners receive similar prices, terms, and conditions in the sale.
 They receive the same price per share and equal allocations in case of any post-closing price adjustments.
 If the proceeds allocation is complicated or the company offers several classes of shares, the parties can agree to allocate the proceeds such that each party receives the amount they would’ve received during liquidation.
 To avert any disagreements in the allocation of non-cash considerations, both parties can specify the allocation and valuation of non-cash payments in the governing agreement.

 Remedies if Minority Owners Fail to Comply

-Due to the nature of drag sale rights, minority owners may be uncooperative or refuse to comply with the drag sale procedures.
-Majority owners may seek to include certain provisions in the drag-along right to avert any resistance by the minority owners to the drag sale.
+Due to the nature of drag sale rights, minority owners may be uncooperative or refuse to comply with the sale procedures.
+Majority owners may seek to include certain provisions in the drag along right to avert any resistance by the minority owners to the sale.

 The first remedy that majority owners can take is to request minority owners to grant an irrevocable proxy.
 If given, this allows majority owners to act on behalf of minority owners in any vote or action required to effect the sale.
 It includes signing documents on behalf of the minority owners.
 However, the majority owners must still comply with the appropriate statutory requirements while acting on behalf of the minority owners.

 Another remedy that the majority owners can take is to agree with other parties to add provisions to the governing document requiring the company to automatically update its records to reflect the ownership transfer of a drag sale transaction.
 The governing documents may include a clause that requires the sales proceeds of a drag sale to be held in trust by a third party until the minority owners comply with the sale obligations.
 These provisions will force the minority owners to give up their ownership control interests to get a share of the sales proceeds.